-Adam Kieżun MIT akiezun@csail.mit.edu Philip J. Guo Stanford University pg@cs.stanford.edu Karthick Jayaraman Syracuse University kjayaram@syr.edu Michael D. Ernst University of Washington mernst@cs.washington.edu
+Adam Kieżun MIT akiezun@csail.mit.edu Philip J. Guo Stanford University pg@cs.stanford.edu

 Abstract

 We present a technique for finding security vulnerabilities in Web applications.
 SQL Injection (SQLI) and crosssite scripting (XSS) attacks are widespread forms of attack in which the attacker crafts the input to the application to access or modify user data and execute malicious code.
 In the most serious attacks (called second-order, or persistent, XSS), an attacker can corrupt a database so as to cause subsequent users to execute malicious code.